The Event Lowdown.

 11: Personal Safety.

-Please be aware that your personal safety and that of your guests is your own responsibility for the duration of any Meetup event.
+Please be aware that your personal safety and that of your guests is your own responsibility for the duration of any event organised by this group.

 Also be aware that although the rough and ready type of individual, particularly those living on the street, do make good subjects because of the urban texture they have acquired, they are however living on the street for a reason, they are often suffering with mental health issues, or are alcoholics, usually both, so be sensible and respect their personal space when approaching them for a photo opportunity, as they can sometimes react in an unpredictable manner.Back to Top

 Please: at events call me on this number: 0176-39335630, or send an SMS, DO NOT post enquiries on the event page, or send me WhatsApp, Skype, or Viber messages, because I usually just don't receive them until it's too late.Back to Top